researchsoft/website/content/events/2022-06/index.md

 summary = """
-ReSA mission is to bring research software communities together to collaborate on the advancement of the research software ecosystem.
+ReSA's mission is to bring research software communities together to collaborate on the advancement of the research software ecosystem.

 """